A $q$-enumeration of lozenge tilings of a hexagon with four adjacent triangles removed from the boundary: Introduction and main results

 Similar to MacMahon's theorem (\ref{qMac}), we have a closed form product formula for the volume generating function of the generalized plane partitions.

 \begin{thm} Let $m,a,b,c,x,y,z,t$ be non-negative integers.
 Then

-where the sum on the left-hand side is taken over all generalized plane partitions $\pi$ fitting in the compound box $\mathcal{B} $, and where $|\pi|$ is the volume of $\pi$ (i.e. the number of unit cubes in $\pi$). \end{thm} One readily sees that Theorem \ref{main} is a consequence of Theorem \ref{qmain}.
-Moreover, by letting $m=a=b=c=0$ (i.e. the shamrock hole is empty), we get the MacMahon's classical theorem (\ref{qMac}) from Theorem \ref{qmain}.
+where the sum on the left-hand side is taken over all generalized plane partitions $\pi$ fitting in the compound box $\mathcal{B} $, and where $|\pi|$ is the volume of $\pi$ (i.e. the number of unit cubes in $\pi$). \end{thm}

+Denote by $F\left( \ ;\ q\right)$ the volume generating function on the left-hand side of (\ref{mainequation}).
+One readily sees that $F\left( \ ;\ 1\right)$ is exactly the number of lozenge tilings of the region $Q $ and that Theorem \ref{qmain} implies Theorem \ref{main} by specializing $q=1$.